Typee-Language/Typee-WebSite/docs/md_to_html_doc.md

 Span elements are MD tags that are directly embedded in the text.

 Links are such elements of MD.
 They can be of different types.

+`MDIsolatedAmpersand` stores the exact position of isolated character '&' in the MD text, when this character is not the starting point of an HTML tag.
+This class inherits from `MDMark`.

+`MDIsolatedLT` stores the exact position of isolated character '<' in the MD text, when this character is not the starting point of an HTML tag.
+This class inherits from `MDMark`.

 `MDLink` is a base class that stores starting and ending points of the link MD tag plus the link text that is associated with it and the source text that